 At the core of any veterinarian’s training is the understanding of animal anatomy.
 To complement our anatomy classes, our Anatomy Museum allows you to examine and understand animals inside and out.

 The museum features various specimens including equine, bovine, porcine, canine and feline, as well as body systems, such as cardiovascular and nervous systems.

 The taxidermy specimens are preserved using different techniques including wet mounts, where dissections are preserved with a water solution to maintain their appearance, as well as plastinated specimens, where a resin has replaced water from the tissues.
 You’ll also be able to study internal cavities with a range of acrylic corrosion casts of blood vessels, and a large number of articulated skeletons and bones.

 The Animal Hospital at Murdoch University

-The Animal Hospital is a fully-functioning veterinary hospital located on our South Street campus where you’ll take your classroom theory and apply it with real clients and patients.
+The Animal Hospital is a fully-functioning veterinary hospital located at our Perth campus, where you’ll apply classroom theory to real clients and patients.